AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Condition Update</td>
    <td> <p>This field shows the current condition of tasks, projects or issues.
-This option shows the most recent updates that the owners of tasks, projects or issues have provided in the Update Status field, along with the new condition.</p> <p>Comments made on condition updates are not displayed in the Condition Update column; only the main update is displayed.</p> </td>
+This option shows the most recent updates that the owners of tasks, projects or issues have provided in the [!UICONTROL Update Status] field, along with the new condition.</p> <p>Comments made on condition updates are not displayed in the [!UICONTROL Condition Update] column; only the main update is displayed.</p> </td>
   </tr>
   <tr>
    <td>Constraint Date</td>
-   <td> <p>If you are using a Task Constraint that is tied to a specific date, such as Must Start On, then that specific date becomes the Constraint Date of the task.</p> <p>The following task constraints update the Constraint Date field:</p>
+   <td> <p>If you are using a Task Constraint that is tied to a specific date, such as Must Start On, then that specific date becomes the Constraint Date of the task.</p> <p>The following task constraints update the [!UICONTROL Constraint Date] field:</p>
     <ul>
      <li>Must Start On</li>
      <li>Must Finish On</li>